dylane1999/NeuralNetPractice/README.md

    - new_weight = current_weight + learning_rate( actual - predicted )

    i.
 For every training example passed into `train_all()`, we will need to check whether the weights need to be updated, then update them according to the equation above.
    Write the code to do so.
 You may reuse existing methods and add any helper methods you wish.

+   - complete

    j.
 We will use an accuracy of 1 to test for convergence.
 Write a loop around the above code that updates weights until convergence.

 k.
 The `__main__` method in Perceptron.py includes data sets for logical "and", "or", "nand", and "nor".
 Test your perceptron on them (you may choose all input parameters).
 Does it always converge?